-Environment Effects Statement (EES) process
+Environment Effects Statement (EES)

 Minister’s decision on referral